Crypto taxes in Italy 2026: rates, filing, legalization

 3

-Crypto bought before moving = initial capital
+Crypto acquired before moving = initial capital

 4